-The Gaspésie National Park is located in Sainte-Anne-des-Monts and is a dream spot for those seriously tough skiers.
+The Gaspésie National Park, located in Sainte-Anne-des-Monts, is a dream spot for those seriously tough skiers.
 There, you will find 3 groomed trails and six un-groomed marked trails for Nordic skiing.
 There are also 17 shelters that allow you to go for longer treks.
 By the way, if you like long treks with a group, you may be interested in la traversée Gaspésie

 Aiguebelle National Park

-Do you dream of breathtaking landscapes, relaxation and comfort?
-Abitibi-Témiscamingue has 30 km of groomed trails for Nordic skiing.
-Multi-day hikes are possible thanks to the 11 shelters located in the park.
+Do you dream of breathtaking landscapes, and quiet serenity?
+Escape to the north and enjoy all that winter has to offer.
+Abitibi-Témiscamingue has 30 km of marked trails for nordic skiing in the Aiguebelle National Park.
+Multi-day hikes are also possible thanks to the 11 huts located in the park.

 Nordic skiing consists of skiing marked but ungroomed trails.
 Like in the picture above, you’re equipped with skis a little wider, designed for hiking in snow that is sometimes a little deeper.
 Nordic skiing requires more specialized clothing than cross-country skiing, especially if you are skiing in the cold Abitibi-Témiscamingue region!